Pikeras72/LegofyNet/README.md

 <a name="description"></a>
 ### 1. Description
-This project comes from an inspiration from the `Generative Methods` subject at the Polytechnic University of Madrid in 2023 where we developed the first version of this project via a normal Pix2Pix implementation.
-This reposityory contains the continuity of the project implementing a new `Pix2Pix multiclass structure` where you can select your desired class to generete.
-I have been trying this new Pix2Pix approach for some time and it provides `more accuarate and realistic` images than a normal Pix2Pix implementation for generating Lego figures from real world images (oriented to the `Star Wars Universe`).
-This is the first project I have seen with this type of structure.
+This project stems from inspiration found in the `Generative Methods` subject at the Polytechnic University of Madrid in 2023, where we initially developed the first version using a standard Pix2Pix implementation.
+This repository represents the continuation of the project, implementing a new `Pix2Pix multiclass structure` allowing users to select their desired class for generation.
+I have been experimenting with this new Pix2Pix approach for some time, and it yields `more accuarate and realistic` images compared to a standard Pix2Pix implementation for generating Lego figures from real-world images (focused on the `Star Wars Universe`).
+This is the first project I have encountered with this type of structure.

-The dataset was created via webscrapping and it was modified and cleaned afterwards.
-All the images used for training were *128x64*px and `.png` format.
+The dataset was created through web scraping and subsequently modified and cleaned.
+All training images were *128x64*px and in `.png` format.

-The images were separated into different categories according to the type they corresponded to.
-The trainingset was composed of `2328 images`.
+The images were categorized into different classes based on their type.
+The training set comprised `2328 images`.

 ---